-Article 39 Transitional <common state> Head of State
+Article 38 Transitional <common state> Head of State

-- 1. For a transitional period of three years thirty calendar months, the office of the Head of State shall be vested in the Co-Presidency. - 2.
-Upon entry into force of the Foundation Agreement, the leaders who have signed the Comprehensive Settlement on behalf of the Greek Cypriots and the Turkish Cypriots shall become Co-Presidents of Cyprus.
-In case of resignation or permanent incapacity of either leader, the Assembly of the relevant <component state> shall elect a replacement.
-Each <component state> legislature, as soon as it is constituted, shall confirm the Co-President from its <component state> or elect another person to the office. - 3.
-In case of resignation or permanent incapacity of either leader, the legislature of the relevant <component state> shall elect a replacement.
-If such resignation or incapacity occurs before the legislature of the legislature of the relevant <component state> has been elected, the most senior judge from that <component state> selected for or appointed to the Supreme Court shall assume the role of Co-Presidents.

-4. The Co-Presidents shall alternate every calendar month in representing the Co-Presidency as Head of State.
+- 1. For a transitional period of three years, the office of the Head of State shall be vested in the Co-Presidency. - Upon entry into force of the Foundation Agreement, the leaders who have signed the Comprehensive Settlement on behalf of the Greek Cypriots and the Turkish Cypriots shall become Co-Presidents of Cyprus.
+In case of resignation or permanent incapacity of either leader, the Assembly of the relevant <component state> shall elect a replacement. - 3.
+The Co-Presidents shall alternate every calendar month in representing the Co-Presidency as Head of State.

-Article 40 Transitional <common state> government
+Article 39 Transitional <common state> government

 - 1. The Co-Presidents shall exercise the executive power during the first year of the transitional period in accordance with the relevant provisions for the Presidential Council.
-They shall act and decide by consensus. - 2.
-The Co-Presidents shall name six Cypriot citizens to head the departments of the <common state> government during the first year of the transitional period.
+They shall act and decide by consensus. - The Co-Presidents shall name six Cypriot citizens to head the departments of the <common state> government during the first year of the transitional period.
 The heads of departments shall be confirmed by Parliament through simple majority.
-They shall exercise the functions of the executive, which the Co-Presidents shall delegate to them, in accordance with the procedures provided for in this Constitution for the Presidential Council. - 3.
-One year after entry into force of the Foundation Agreement, the newly elected Parliament shall elect a Council of Ministers composed of six members.
+They shall exercise the functions of the executive, which the Co-Presidents shall delegate to them, in accordance with the procedures provided for in this Constitution for the Presidential Council.

+- 3. One year after entry into force of the Foundation Agreement, the newly elected Parliament shall elect a Council of Ministers composed of six members.
 The provisions of this Constitution for the Presidential Council shall apply mutatis mutandis to the election, functioning and powers (other than those vested in the Head of State) of the Council of Ministers. - 4.
 During a second phase of the transitional period, the Council of Ministers shall act as the Government of the <common state> of Cyprus while the functions of Head of State shall continue to be vested in the Co-Presidency. - 5.
-Three years Thirty calendar months after entry into force of the Foundation Agreement, the Council of Ministers shall become the Presidential Council in accordance with the provisions of this Constitution, assuming also the function of Head of State, for a remaining three and a half years, during which time the rotation period for the offices of President and Vice-President shall be six seven months.
+Three years after entry into force of the Foundation Agreement, the Council of Ministers shall become the Presidential Council in accordance with the provisions of this Constitution, assuming also the function of Head of State, for a remaining three years, during which time the rotation period for the offices of President and Vice-President shall be six months.

-Article 41 Participation of [executive heads] of <component states> in meetings of Presidential Council
+Article 40 Participation of [executive heads] of <component states> in meetings of Presidential Council

-During the first ten years after entry into force of the Foundation Agreement, the [executive heads] of the <component states> shall be invited to participate without a vote in meetings of the Council of Ministers and, later, the Presidential Council.
+During the first ten years after entry into force of the Foundation Agreement, the [executive heads]16 of the <component states> shall be invited to participate without a vote in meetings of the Council of Ministers and, later, the Presidential Council.